More information

 If you encounter material that you suspect may be hazardous please avoid it and call Environment Line on 131 555 or info@epa.nsw.gov.au.

-During clean-up, it is important to protect yourself and to be mindful of the environment around you.
+During a flood clean-up, it is important to protect yourself and to be mindful of the environment around you.
 If you are in in a Disaster-Declared Area, your local council is your initial point of contact to seek assistance or phone Service NSW on 13 77 88 for information on what assistance is available.
 Operators will refer you to the appropriate support.

 If you are not in a Local Government Area covered by the NSW Government’s Immediate Relief Teams, liaise with your council about arrangements for clean-up in your area.